-The Real Housewives of New York City's Alex McCord Lets Loose
+Alex McCord From Real Housewives of New York City Lets Loose in Season 4

 The fourth season of Bravo's The Real Housewives of New York City has brought with it many a change.
 Jill Zarin, last season's Mean Girl, has been reincarnated as a nonconfrontational publicist-type, her claws (for the most part) invisible.
 Kelly Bensimon, who last year had a nervous breakdown on camera, seems calm and reasonable.
 Bethenny Frankel is, of course, gone, to her own Bravo spinoff show, Bethenny Ever After; she's been replaced by newcomer Cindy Barshop, she of the equine mandible and body-hair-removal empire.